Q# and the Quantum Development Kit

 All the tools you need to develop quantum applications and formulate optimization problems

-Q#: High level programming language that allows you to focus your programming at the algorithm level
+Q#: a high-level programming language that allows you to focus your programming at the algorithmic level

 Ready-to-use libraries and samples for arithmetic, chemistry, and machine learning developed by industry experts

-Optimization solvers that run on classical and accelerated compute resources in the cloud
+Optimization solvers inspired by quantum research that run on classical and accelerated compute resources in the cloud

 Develop with familiar tools

 The Quantum Development Kit includes feature-rich integration with Visual Studio, Visual Studio Code, and Jupyter Notebooks.
 Use the Q# programming language on its own, in notebooks, and at the command line, or use a host language with both Python and .NET interoperability.
 Integrate your existing quantum workflows with support for Qiskit and Cirq.
 Formulate optimization solutions with the Azure Quantum optimization Python package.

 Build your quantum computing skills with comprehensive learning resources.
 Explore the fundamental concepts of quantum computing and learn to build basic quantum programs through learning modules and self-paced quantum computing tutorials.

 Collaborate with an emerging community of quantum programmers working on the open-source Quantum Development Kit in GitHub.
 Help an expanding community of developers to use Q# to deliver exciting new solutions and tackle complex problems with Q# libraries for arithmetic, chemistry, and machine learning.

 Frequently asked questions about Q# and the Quantum Development Kit